soonann/travel-app-backend/README.md

 $ docker --version
 Docker version 20.10.16
 ```
-If you encounter any issues, you can refer to the <a href="#troubleshooting">Troubleshooting</a> Section
+If you encounter any issues, you can refer to the <a href="#troubleshooting">Troubleshooting</a> Section.
 ### Configurations
 Before you are able to start the project, you will need to rename the `example-main.env` file to `main.env` and fill up the variables.